katarighe/katarighe/README.md

-## 👋😊 Greetings, I'm Mohamed - A full-stack web developer 👨‍💻🌐
+## 👋😊 Greetings, I'm Mohamed: A full-stack web developer 👨‍💻🌐

 ### About Me
-- 👋 Completed a Bachelor's degree in Information Technology in 2016, followed by the achievement of a Master of Science in Computer Science in 2020.
+- 👋 Graduated with a Bachelor of Science in Information Technology (BIT) degree in 2016 and earned a Master of Science in Computer Science (MCS) degree in 2020.
 - 🙋‍♂️ An adept and driven individual possessing exceptional critical thinking and decision-making skills, coupled with a meticulous attention to detail and a fervent enthusiasm for exploring emerging technologies and contemporary issues.
 - 🌱 My recent participation in Microverse's intensive full-stack program has strengthened my skills, as evidenced by my 20+ successful solo and collaborative projects.
 - 💞️ I've actively collaborated with remote developers from around the globe and boosted my teamwork skills through numerous group projects, encompassing both backend and frontend development.